SciDriver/spark-mpi/README.md

 The project addresses the existing impedance mismatch between data-intensive and compute-intensive ecosystems by extending the [Spark](https://en.wikipedia.org/wiki/Apache_Spark) platform with the [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface)-based inter-worker communication model for supporting HPC applications.
-The rationale along with a general description are provided in the Spark Summit East'17 talk and NYSDS'16 paper (located in the [ doc ](https://github.com/SciDriver/spark-mpi/tree/master/doc)directory) :
+The rationale along with a general description are provided in the NYSDS papers and the Spark Summit East'17 talk (located in the [ doc ](https://github.com/SciDriver/spark-mpi/tree/master/doc)directory) :

-* [Building Near-Real-Time Processing Pipelines with the Spark-MPI platform](https://www.bnl.gov/nysds17/files/pdf/program.pdf), NYSDS, New York, August 7-9, 2017
+* [Building Near-Real-Time Processing Pipelines with the Spark-MPI platform](http://ieeexplore.ieee.org/document/8085039/), NYSDS, New York, August 7-9, 2017
 * [Bringing HPC Algorithms to Big Data Platforms](https://spark-summit.org/east-2017/events/bringing-hpc-algorithms-to-big-data-platforms/), Spark Summit East, Boston, February 7-9, 2017